Mexican drug war: South America

 Patricio Pazmiño, the Interior Minister of Ecuador, stated that the February 2021 riots at three prisons that took 79 lives were related to Mexican and Colombian drug gangs.
 The government intercepted a record 126 tons of cocaine in 2020.

 On September 8, 2021, National Prosecutor Jorge Abbott declared that Mexican cartels were attempting to establish themselves in Chile.
 It is known that Sinaloa Cartel has attempted to use Chile as a transit route for the shipment of cocaine to Rotterdam in the Netherlands.
-The activity of Jalisco New Generation Cartel includes an attempt at establishing a drug laboratory in Iquique as well as the import of marihuana through the port of San Antonio.
+The activity of the CJNG includes an attempt at establishing a drug laboratory in Iquique as well as the import of marihuana through the port of San Antonio.